mohamadfigors/Customer_recomendation/README.md

 # Customer_recomendation
-In this project, I built a machine learning model to forecast which customers would be ideal candidates for a new product promotion.
+In this project, I built a machine learning model to predict which customers would be ideal candidates for a new product promotion.
 To maximize the model, I employ all machine learning models and hyperparameter tuning.
 Then I choose one of the most accurate models for predicting the target consumer.